determined-ai/determined/docs/training/best-practices/overview.rst

 -  Move any hardcoded filesystem paths (e.g., ``/data/train.csv``) to the ``data`` field of the experiment configuration.
 Use ``context.get_data_config()`` to reference them in code.

-Do not:

--  Use global variables in your model definition; consider moving them to the experiment configuration.
+Do not use global variables in your model definition; consider moving them to the experiment configuration.

 *************************
  Understand Dependencies